UB-Mannheim/eScriptorium_Dokumentation/Training-with-eScriptorium.md

 <img src="./images/training-eS-03.png" width="80%" height="80%"><br/>

 The transcriptions attempt to capture the text content of the images as accurately as possible.
-If you don't have any ground truth to train with you can create it inside eScriptorium (i.e. create transcriptions for images you upload to an eScriptorium project).
+If you don't have any ground truth to train with you can create it inside eScriptorium (i.e. create transcriptions for images you upload to an eScriptorium document).

 #### Ground truth for layout segmentation models